amanynmohamed/Ecommerce_Database_Project_Group19/README.md

 ---

-## 🖼️ ERD Diagram
+## 📌 Entity Relationship Diagram (ERD)
-A visual representation of the database schema:
+This ERD was reverse-engineered from the actual SQL schema using MySQL Workbench:

 ![ERD Diagram](Assets/ERD.png)